A characterisation of F_q-conics of PG(2,q^3): -conics in the exact-at-infinity Bruck-Bose representation

 \subsection{$\Fq$-conics using the usual Bruck-Bose convention}

-As noted in Remark~\ref{remark1}, the usual convention is that the Bruck-Bose representation is \emph{not} necessarily exact at infinity.
+As noted in Section~\ref{sec:exact}, the usual convention is that the Bruck-Bose representation is \emph{not} necessarily exact-at-infinity.
 That is, we do not usually include lines or planes contained in $\si$ in our description.
-So, ignoring the linear component of $\VCBB$ (which lies in $\si$ or an extension), we have the following result.
+So, ignoring the linear component of $\VCBB$ (which lies in $\si$ or an extension of $\si$), we have the following result.

 \begin{corollary}\Label{cor:not-exactBB} Let $\C$ be an $\Fq$-conic of $\PG(2,q^3)$.
 Then in the Bruck-Bose $\PG(6,q)$ representation, $[\C]$ is a $k$-dim nrc, $k=2$, $3$, $4$ or $6$. \end{corollary}